-The Trust considers demand deposits with financial institutions, money market funds and certificates of deposits with an original maturity date of three months or less to be cash equivalents for the statement of cash flows.
+The Trust considers demand deposits with financial institutions, money market funds and certificates of deposits with an original maturity date of three months or less to be cash equivalents.

 Fair Value Measurements

 As defined in GASB Statement No. 72, Fair Value Measurement and Application, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Trust Administrator uses valuation techniques that are appropriate under the circumstances and for which sufficient data are available to measure fair value.
 Valuation techniques maximize the use of relevant observable inputs and minimize the use of unobservable inputs.